The Old Catholic Church

 An Episcopal-Synodical Church

-In the Old Catholic Confederation, bishops are elected by the Synod of Bishops in consultation with the diocesan chapter of canons (clergy) and lay representatives from the parishes and dioceses.
-The Synod is the supreme governing body of the Church, but the local bishop has Episcopal authority in his respective diocese.
+In the Old Catholic Church in the United States, bishops are elected by the national Synod of Bishops in consultation with the local presbyterate (clergy) and lay representatives from the parishes and dioceses.
+The Synod is the highest apostolic authority of the Church, but the local bishop has Episcopal authority in his respective diocese.
 At the parish level, the vestry is a consultative body that participates in the decision-making of the parish, responsible for contracting the priest appointed by the bishop for ministerial service at the parish, elects parish representatives to the Synod and cares for the physical aspects of the parish buildings, with the rector or vicar, and in consultation with the local bishop.
 However, the rector or vicar has authority over the parish with regard to the liturgy, the sacraments and the spiritual life of the parish, under the canonical authority of the local bishop.

 An Ecumenical Church

-As an Ecumenical Church, we welcome all baptized Christians who believe in the Real Presence of Christ in the Eucharist to receive Holy Communion at the Divine Liturgy, the Holy Sacrifice of the Mass.
+As an Ecumenical Church, we welcome all baptized Christians who believe in the Real Presence of Christ in the Eucharist to receive Holy Communion at the Celebration of the Divine Liturgy.
 Further, since 1931, the Old Catholic Churches of the Union of Utrecht have been in Full Communion with the See of Canterbury (the Church of England) and the worldwide Anglican Communion under the terms of the Bonn Agreement.
 Old Catholic Bishops of the Union take part in Anglican bodies such as the Lambeth Conferences and the Anglican Consultative Council, and maintain relations with Anglican Churches around the world.
-The Synod of Bishops of the Old Catholic Confederation is also in ecclesial partnership with the Church of the Province of West Africa of the Anglican Communion.
+Likewise, the Synod of Bishops of the Old Catholic Church in the United States is also in ecclesial partnership with the Church of the Province of West Africa of the Anglican Communion.

 The Old Catholic Confederation

-Thus, the Old Catholic Confederation faithfully embraces the authority of the sacred Scriptures and sacred Tradition, the teachings of the Fathers of the Church, the First Seven Ecumenical Councils of the Early Church, the Niceno-Constantinopolitan Creed in its ancient formula, the seven Sacraments and Episcopal-Synodal governance of the Church.
+The Old Catholic Confederation faithfully embraces the authority of the Holy Gospel, the First Seven Ecumenical Councils of the Early Church, the Niceno-Constantinopolitan Creed in its ancient formula, sacred Tradition especially embodied within the writings of the Fathers of the Church, the seven Sacraments and Episcopal-Synodal governance of the Church.
 Indeed, as St. Vincent de Lerins put it, as Old Catholics, we believe "that which has been believed everywhere, always and by all."

 Affirming the patristic idea of the bishop, the Old Catholic Confederation acknowledges the theological significance and authority of the local bishop but the OCC also insists that the local bishop must function together with the other canonical bishops forming a Synod.
 The Synod of Bishops of the Old Catholic Confederation have great respect for the ancient and venerable office of the pope, holding the Bishop of Rome as "primus inter pares" among the ancient patriarchal Sees and all Christian bishops in Apostolic Succession around the world.
-The Synod of Bishops of the Old Catholic Confederation also have great respect for the Archbishop of Utrecht, the President of the Union of Utrecht, whom we regard as the Primate and titular head of the Old Catholic Church.
+The Old Catholic Confederation also has great respect for the Archbishop of Utrecht, the President of the Union of Utrecht, whom we regard as Primate and titular head of the Old Catholic Church.

 Concerning the Sacraments, the Old Catholic Confederation encourages a restoration of the practices of the ancient Church, and especially with regard to the Rites of Christian Initiation of Baptism, Chrismation (Confirmation) and Holy Communion to be administered to infants and adults following ancient practice.
 Likewise, many bishops of the Confederation continue to tonsure new clerics and confer the minor orders of cantor, lector and subdeacon (in the ancient practice) upon our candidates as they progress toward Holy Orders.
 Following the example of Christ and the Apostolic tradition of the Early Church, the Churches of the Confederation ordain married, single and celibate candidates to the ministry.
 Further, the Old Catholic Confederation encourages a restoration of the solemnity and mysticism proper to the Celebration of the Holy Eucharist that is also joyful and appropriate for the modern Church.

-The Synod of Bishops of the Old Catholic Confederation has also mandated a high standard of spiritual formation, pastoral experience and the necessity of philosophical and theological higher education for our seminarians and continuing formation for our clergy.
+The Old Catholic Confederation has also promoted a high standard of spiritual formation, pastoral experience and the necessity of philosophical and theological higher education for our seminarians and continuing formation for our clergy.

 The Old Catholic Church in the United States